 Sign In

-The future of generative AI, figuring out whether it is a bubble or not with numbers
+The future of generative AI: Determining with numbers whether it’s a bubble

 Haebom

-According to a McKinsey report, Generative AI is growing rapidly, and the technology is expected to add up to $4.4 trillion in value to the global economy annually.
-The technology is expected to impact a wide range of industries and occupations, with a particularly large impact in marketing and software development.
+According to a McKinsey report, Generative AI is growing rapidly and is expected to add up to $4.4 trillion in annual value to the global economy.
+This technology impacts a wide range of industries and occupations, and is expected to have especially significant effects in marketing and software development.

-In addition to the McKinsey report, recent Deloitte and domestic and international market analysis data or reports show that the generative AI market is different from the existing buzz in terms of actual utility, unlike existing cryptocurrencies or metaverses.
-In this article, we will take a look at the future of generative AI based on reports and charts published by McKinsey and various companies.
+Beyond the McKinsey report, recent Deloitte papers and leading market analyses both domestically and abroad suggest that the generative AI market differs from prior trends like cryptocurrencies or the metaverse, in that it delivers real utility, not just buzz.
+In this article, I'll explore the future of generative AI based on reports and charts published by McKinsey and various other firms.

-What activities will add the most value to the organization?
+Which activities will add the most value to organizations?

 How do workers feel about this technology?